svashish305/notes-node/README.md

 ```
 Install node-modules required by using npm install.
 Clone the repository in your local directory
-and open terminal/cmd in that directoory
+and open terminal/cmd in that directory
 and type npm install

 Run app.js with command line arguments :